-Irene Holtzman is the Executive Director of Friends of Choice in Urban Schools (FOCUS), a D.C. non-profit that supports the diverse set of public charter schools in D.C. by advocating for and supporting autonomy, equity, and quality.
-Prior to joining FOCUS as Executive Director, Irene was policy director and senior advisor at KIPP DC.
+Irene Holtzman is Chief of Staff at Parents Amplifying Voices in Education (PAVE), a non-profit that is dedicated to creating an environment where the vision for education in Washington, D.C. is created with children and families, not for them.
+Prior to joining PAVE, Irene was Executive Director at Friends of Choice in Urban Schools (FOCUS), and policy director and senior advisor at KIPP DC.
 Previous to her work in KIPP DC’s central office, Irene was a sixth-grade teacher at Gage-Eckington Elementary School in DCPS and a fifth-grade science teacher at KIPP DC KEY Academy.
 She holds a B.A. in Psychology from the University of Maryland, College Park, was a 2015 Education Policy Fellow and 2016 Senior Education Policy Fellow through the Institute for Educational Leadership, and is a member of the Leadership of Greater Washington Class of 2018.

 Ashley Lautzenhiser, Director of Communications & Strategy, Parent Revolution